 One downfall of many guitar wiring circuits is the loss of high end frequencies when the volume control is rolled down, resulting in a dark, muddy sound.
 It effectively makes the volume control a little redundant when it is lowered below 6.
-Adding a treble bleed into your circuit counter-acts this and provides a more rounded sound when the guitar is set at a low volume.
-It retains the high end frequencies and allows the guitarist to lower the volume whilst retaining clarity.
-A treble bleed consists of a resistor paired with a low value capacitor and it actually acts as a treble by-pass.
+Adding a treble bypass (aka treble bleed into your circuit counter-acts this and provides a more rounded sound when the guitar is set at a low volume.
+It retains the high end frequencies and allows the guitarist to lower the volume further whilst retaining clarity.
+A treble bleed typically consists of a resistor paired with a low value capacitor and it actually acts as a treble by-pass.
 The treble (or high end) bypasses the load of the pot by jumping across from the pots input to the output, therefore avoiding the pot's load on the signal.